historical-theology/stthomas/return-to-god/syllabus-spring2025-revised.md

 * Optional: [Who are the Fathers of the Church?](https://odysee.com/@CoreyStephanPh.D.:c/church-fathers:f)

-##### SHORT ANSWER ESSAY TEST ON TUESDAY, FEBRUARY 4.
+##### SHORT ANSWER ESSAY TEST ON Tuesday, FEBRUARY 11 (originally February 4).

-The short answer essay test is specifically scheduled for the day after all Truth Troop Teams have given their first presentations
+The short answer essay test is specifically scheduled for the day after all Truth Troop Teams have given their first presentations.

 ### Unit 2: Fall
 *Is all lost?*